KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ## "Why they are what they are"

-## Stiff Cases
+## Stiff Systems
-Stiff systems are very stable.
-They converge to a steady equilibrium very quickly compared to the length of the interval of integration $x\in[a,b]$ [8].
-Implicit methods are typically preferred for stiff systems because explicit methods require an arbitrarily small step size, $h$.
+Stiff systems are diffifult to define[11], but loosely, they converge to a steady state very quickly compared to the timescale of the interval of integration $x\in[a,b]$ [8].
+Stiff systems are very well-conditioned [6], but due to the nature of their stiffness, they require arbitrarily small step sizes when using explicit methods.
+For any reasonable step size, the integration method is ill-conditioned.
+For this reason implicit methods are typically preferred for stiff systems.
+Recall that implicit methods are unconditionally stable.
+Explicit methods can be used, but it is impractical to use a constant step size when integrating.

 textbook pg400, pg453